 Bounty Hunter Career Center

 The profession of bail enforcement, popularly known as bounty hunting, is a unique, potentially rewarding career within the criminal justice system.
 While bounty hunting may not be the right fit for many people, professionals in the field have shared their insider knowledge with us, including the experience and skills required to succeed and how to get your start in the field.
 For those with the right abilities and background, fugitive recovery can be a rewarding career.
 Most professionals in the bail recovery field suggest that those interested in fugitive recovery diversify their skillset by gaining experience in related work areas such as private investigation, process serving (serving legal and court documents), and bail bonds.
 These careers overlap in skillset to a high degree, providing additional opportunities for bounty hunters, who often work as free agents.
 At any point, a cross-trained bail enforcement agent may work in several capacities, boosting his or her overall earning potential.
 For more information on the bail process and the parties involved and for general information on how to become a bounty hunter, read our overview of the career process.
-You should understand the following before choosing a fugitive recovery agent job if the following appeals to you:
+You should understand the following before choosing a fugitive recovery agent job:

 - Bounty hunting is a field that usually requires one to run his or her own business.

 - Fugitive recovery may require significant personal risk-taking.

 - Training is required to understand the fundamentals of investigation, tracking, and use of force may be required.

 - Bail enforcement often requires one to be compliant with rules and regulations (depending on the state).

 - Bounty hunting requires great personal judgment and an ability to “wear many hats,” depending on the phase of the pursuit.

 Five Reasons to Pursue a Career in Bounty Hunting

 If you are considering a career in bail enforcement but are not sure if it’s the right career for you, continue reading below for five reasons to pursue a career in this field:

 1. You are comfortable with risk-taking behavior done in a calculated and planned manner.